hasanmoudud/geocompr/main.md

 There is no limit to the number of layers or shapes that can be added to `tmap` objects.
 The same shape can even be used multiple times.
 The final map illustrated in Figure \@ref(fig:tmlayers) is created by adding a layer representing high points (stored in the object `nz_height`) onto the previously created `map_nz2` object with `tm_dots()` (see `?tm_dots` and `?tm_bubbles` for details on **tmap**'s point plotting functions).
-The resulting map, which has 5 layers, is illustrated in the right-hand panel of:
+The resulting map, which has four layers, is illustrated in the right-hand panel of:

 ```r